Deep embedded clustering of coral reef bioacoustics: Results

+For 2 clusters, all clustering methods assumed $K\!=\!2$.
+When the cluster sizes were equal, all clustering methods achieved high accuracy (Table~\ref{tab:results1}).
+For the unequal cluster scenario with 25\% whale and 75\% fish (2500/7500), GMM achieved much higher accuracy than either K-means or hierarchical agglomerative clustering on the handpicked features (Table~\ref{tab:results1}).
+These simulation results are supported by a supplementary example of the clustering algorithm assumptions (App.~\ref{appendix}), which demonstrates that GMM has fewer prior assumptions and is thus more flexible.
+The classification accuracy of all methods for 3 equal-sized clusters (Table~\ref{tab:results1}), with whale, fish, and a cluster containing a temporally overlapping whale and fish, was lower than for 2 equal-sized clusters due to the signal overlap.
+GMM is capable of estimating overlapping clusters and achieved the best accuracy and recall on the handpicked features of the overlapping signal scenario.

+The effect of the DEC latent feature dimension was examined across 100 random simulation trials (Fig.~\ref{fig:hyperparameter}).
+The DEC model, motivated by a successful architecture for classifying seismic spectrograms, \cite{Snover} was retrained and tested on all trials at varying latent feature vector dimensionality ($P$) for the $K\!=\!2$ equal-sized clusters and $K\!=\!3$ cluster scenarios (Fig.~\ref{fig:hyperparameter}).
+When the latent dimension was low, {\it e.g.} $P\!<\!8$, all features were likely to be clustered in a single cluster.
+Above $P\!>\!8$, DEC accuracy was consistent.
+Values of $P\!=\!10$ and $P\!=\!15$ were chosen for the $K\!=\!2$ and $K\!=\!3$ cluster scenarios.

+Figure~\ref{fig:DEC_sim} shows t-SNE visualizations from a representative trial of the latent features clustered with GMM (Fig.~\ref{fig:DEC_sim}(b,e,h)), and the DEC latent features and cluster predictions after 20 additional training epochs using \eqref{eq:KL} (Fig.~\ref{fig:DEC_sim}(c,f,i)).
+Additional training with \eqref{eq:KL} increased the accuracy of DEC clustering prediction from 96\% to 99.2\% in the case of 2 equal sized clusters and from 70.8\% to 78.2\% in the case of 3 clusters.
+In the scenario containing 2 unequal-sized clusters, the additional DEC training reduced the accuracy from 97.6\% to 78.3\%.
+In that case, high recall and low precision (Table~\ref{tab:results1}) indicate that DEC overpredicted the smaller cluster.
+GMM clustering of the latent features learned from spectrograms achieved comparable accuracy to GMM clustering of handpicked features in the non-overlapping scenarios with $K\!=\!2$ (Table~\ref{tab:results1}).

-The addition of a combined signal class, using $K\!=\!3$ equal-sized classes, demonstrated that overlapping signals were difficult to differentiate in the spectral domain (Fig.~\ref{fig:DEC_sim}(e,f)).
-Most whale song events were correctly classified, as indicated by a high recall value.
-The largest classification overlap was between fish calls and combined class.
-Figure~\ref{fig:sim_examples} shows that fish calls with large bandwidth and duration may dominate the spectral signature, which may lead to increased misclassification.
+For the $K\!=\!3$ scenario, the highest classification confusion for the spectrogram-based deep learning was between fish and the overlapping signal cluster.
+Figure~\ref{fig:sim_examples} shows that fish signals with large bandwidth and duration may dominate the spectral signature, which may lead to increased misclassification.